apache/logging-log4j2/log4j-jul/src/site/markdown/index.md

 # Log4j JDK Logging Bridge Handler

-The LogManager is not always useable because you have to set a JVM wide effective system property - e.g. in web servers this is not possible if you are not the administrator.
+The LogManager is not always usable because you have to set a JVM wide effective system property - e.g. in web servers this is not possible if you are not the administrator.

 The [`Log4jBridgeHandler`](apidocs/org/apache/logging/log4j/jul/Log4jBridgeHandler.html) is an